ukbieso/openshift-demo/README.md

 # openshift-demo
-The project is used to test openshift.
+The project is used to test openshift. test